maphew/zadam-trilium-wiki/Docker server installation.md

 Trilium can be run as docker image.
-This is useful for server deployments.
+This is recommended way to deploy Trilium on servers.

 Docker images are published on docker hub: https://hub.docker.com/r/zadam/trilium/